 You will be paid £50 for your time and inconvenience for attending a screening appointment.
+You will also be paid for additional travel expenses up to £50 for attending a screening appointment with receipts provided.

 After deciding to take part in this initial screening, you can still change your mind at any time and withdraw from further assessments and study participation.